hackclub/some-assembly-required/README.md

 ADD x3, x8, x9
 ```

-In machine code, this may end up looking like binary, or base 2:
+In machine code, this may end up looking like binary, or base 2 (we will talk about what binary is a little bit later):

 ```
 00000001 00000011 00001000 00001001